rorymckinley/make-rails/README.md

 Add "Insurance Helper" as both the `Name` and the `Invocation Name`.

 ##### Interaction Model
+The interaction model is by far the hardest part of creating an Alexa skill.
+I suggest reading [this](https://developer.amazon.com/docs/custom-skills/custom-interaction-model-reference.html) and watching this [video](https://www.youtube.com/watch?v=0V_rNKx-P1I) in order to get a basic understanding of what is required to create an interaction model.

 1. Add the JSON blob found in `interaction_model/intent_schema.json` in the Intent Schema field.
 2. Create a new *Custom Slot Type* and the values found in `interaction_model/custom_slots/LIST_OF_BRANDS`.